 Indo-Rama Synthetics (IRS) is one of the largest producer of textile raw materials in Indonesia.
 It started as a producer of spun yarns in 1975.
 It then pioneered the manufacture of polyester staple fibers and filament yarns in Indonesia in 1991 and the production of PET Resins in 1995.
 Today, the company also produces spun yarns internationally in Sri Lanka, Turkey, and Uzbekistan, in addition to producing polyester fabrics in Indonesia.
 The company also has its own captive thermal power plant at its main manufacturing complex in Purwakarta.
 IRS takes pride in being one of the most technologically advanced spun yarn manufacturers in the world using state-of-the-art and fully automated equipment from world class vendors such as Rieter, Trützschler, Murata and Uster.
 The company produces cotton spun yarns, synthetic spun yarns, and cotton open end yarns.
 In polyester, the company produces both solid and hollow staple fibers and has a wide range of specialty and non-specialty filament yarn products.
-IRS is also a shareholder in PTIP which manufactures PTA in Cilegon, Indonesia.

 Polyester Staple Fiber

 Polyester Filament Yarns

 54 MM Meters

 |Key Raw Materials||PTA, MEG, Cotton|